japa/japa.dev/content/runner/assertion-planning.md

 })
 ```

-If less or more assertions are made, then it will make the test fail with the following error message.
+If fewer or more assertions are made, then it will make the test fail with the following error message.

 ![](https://res.cloudinary.com/adonis-js/image/upload/v1645072583/japa/chai-assertion-planning_cn8hps.png)